Catedral de Nuestra Señora de Guadalupe: The front facade

 The western front facade is flanked by two square towers.
 They are both three stories high topped with silver domes and a Christian cross on top of these.
 Both towers have windows at each level.
 Access to the towers is through either of two small wooden doors located in the interior northwest and southwest corners of the church vestibule.

 Entry to the cathedral is through a tall pair of wooden doors in a style reminiscent of church doors of Middle Ages Europe.
 There are two round columns to each side of these doors, as well as rectangular wooden windows to both sides.
 Atop the second level of the front facade there is a large triangular pediment, and on top of this pediment sits a Christian cross considerably larger than the two atop the tower domes.
 There are also two statues standing at each of the two lower ends of the large triangular pediment.
 Except for the wooden windows and doors, all elements on the front facade are of masonry construction.

 Events

-On December 12, the cathedral hosts the annual event known as "Las Mañanitas", named after the Mexican birthday song (English: "Early Mornings"), which is sung during a pre-dawn religious procession in the downtown area to celebrate the day of the Virgin of Guadalupe, the patron saint of Ponce.
+On 12 December, the cathedral hosts the annual event known as "Las Mañanitas", named after the Mexican birthday song (English: "Early Mornings"), which is sung during a pre-dawn religious procession in the downtown area to celebrate the day of the Virgin of Guadalupe, the patron saint of Ponce.
 The event started in 1965.
 After the procession candle bearers attend Holy Mass at the Cathedral at 5:00 am.
 Up to 10,000 people attend the event.
 On 24 December there is also a midnight Mass known as Misa de Gallo (English: Rooster's Mass).

 Hours

-Except for the Las Mañanitas event, the cathedral is open Monday through Friday from 6:00 am to 12:30 pm, and Saturday and Sunday from 6:00 am to 12:00 pm and from 3:00 pm to 8:00 pm.
+Except for the Las Mañanitas celebrations, the cathedral is open Monday through Friday from 6:00 am to 12:30 pm, and Saturday and Sunday from 6:00 am to 12:00 pm and from 3:00 pm to 8:00 pm.